 Upcoming election window

-The next opportunity to modify your pricing plan selection will be during the November election window, which will be open from Nov.
-15 at 2 p.m. through 5 p.m.
-Nov.
-26, 2018.
-During this window you may choose to leave PGE’s standard service, or customers on an alternate pricing plan may elect to return to PGE's standard service during this window.
-The enrollment form will be made available during this timeframe.
+The next opportunity to modify your pricing plan selection will be during the February election window, which will be open from 8 a.m.
+Feb.
+15 through 5 p.m.
+Feb.
+19. Changes are effective April 1, 2019.
+During this window you may choose to leave PGE’s standard service.
+To determine if you are eligible, read our FAQ.

 Prior election window